mateocastro10/Towers-of-Hanoi-A-Python-Implementation-/README.md

 Method insertar: Pushes a disk onto the stack.
 Method suprimir: Pops and returns the top disk from the stack if it is not empty.
 Method mostrar: Returns the list of disks in the stack.
-Function VerificaMovimiento (Verify Move):

-Verifies if a move of a disk from a source stack to a destination stack is valid.
+Function VerificaMovimiento (Verify Move): Verifies if a move of a disk from a source stack to a destination stack is valid.
 Parameters: pila_origen (source stack) and pila_destino (destination stack), both instances of the Pila class.
 Return: A tuple (valido, mensaje), where valido is a boolean indicating if the move is valid, and mensaje is a string explaining why the move is invalid.
-Function mover_disco_manual (Move Disk Manually):

-Moves a disk from a source stack to a destination stack if the move is valid.
+Function mover_disco_manual (Move Disk Manually): Moves a disk from a source stack to a destination stack if the move is valid.
 Updates the graphical interface and checks if the game is completed.
 Shows a warning message if the move is invalid.
-Function seleccionar_pila (Select Stack):

-Allows the user to select a source stack and a destination stack to move a disk.
+Function seleccionar_pila (Select Stack): Allows the user to select a source stack and a destination stack to move a disk.
 Uses a global variable seleccion to store the selected stack.
 Updates a label to show the selected stack.
-Function actualizar_interfaz (Update Interface):

-Updates the graphical interface to reflect the current state of the stacks.
+Function actualizar_interfaz (Update Interface): Updates the graphical interface to reflect the current state of the stacks.
 Draws the towers and disks on a tkinter Canvas.
-Function iniciar_juego (Start Game):

-Initializes the game with the number of disks specified by the user.
+Function iniciar_juego (Start Game): Initializes the game with the number of disks specified by the user.
 Creates three stacks and places the disks on the first stack.
 Initializes the global variable seleccion to None.
-Graphical Interface Configuration:

-Creates the main window using tkinter.
-Adds an entry field for the user to input the number of disks.
-Adds a button to start the game.
-Creates a Canvas to draw the towers and disks.
-Adds a label to show the selected stack.
-Adds buttons for the user to select the stacks and move the disks manually.
 Tutorial
-Step 1: Setting Up the Environment
-Make sure you have Python installed on your system.
-You can download it from python.org.

-Step 2: Running the Program
-Save the provided code into a file named main.py.
-Open a terminal or command prompt, navigate to the directory where main.py is located, and run the following command:

-Step 3: Using the Program
-Enter the Number of Disks:

-In the entry field, input the number of disks you want to play with.
+Enter the Number of Disks: In the entry field, input the number of disks you want to play with.
 Click the "Iniciar Juego" button to start the game.
-Select Source and Destination Stacks:

-Click on the buttons labeled "Pila 1", "Pila 2", or "Pila 3" to select the source stack.
+Select Source and Destination Stacks: Click on the buttons labeled "Pila 1", "Pila 2", or "Pila 3" to select the source stack.
 Click on another button to select the destination stack.
 The program will attempt to move the top disk from the source stack to the destination stack.

 Invalid Moves:

 If you attempt an invalid move (e.g., moving a larger disk onto a smaller disk), a warning message will be displayed explaining why the move is invalid.